nterreri/thesis/report/chapter2.md

 expression to be captured if they matched some synonym.

-But what made RiveScript particularly attractive was not just its simpler syntax, it was rather the fact that (at the time of writing) there are no easily traceable AiML interpreters implemented in Python.
-The best candidates are pyAIML and pyAiml-2.0 (Tomer, 2014; Iaia, 2016), neither of which has either been maintained for a long time, or is very stable.
+But what made RiveScript particularly attractive was not just its simpler syntax, it was rather the fact that there is an official Python RiveScript interpreter but (at the time of writing) there are no easily traceable AiML interpreters implemented in Python (Petherbridge, 2016).
+The best candidates are pyAIML and pyAiml-2.0
+(Tomer, 2014; Iaia, 2016), neither of which has either been maintained for a long time, or is very stable.
 This also applies to most other open source AiML interpreters implementations at the time of writing, leaving only a couple standing